ahmetUz/ft_linear_regression/readme.md

 ## Overview

-In this project, you'll create two programs:
+In this project, i writed two programs:

 - **Prediction Program**: This program will predict the price of a car for a given mileage.
 It will prompt the user for a mileage input and return the estimated price using the linear regression model.